darey-io/tooling/README.md

 Then add/commit/push to gitlab now

 ```
-git status # to see your changes
+git status # This will help to see your changes
 ```

 ```